energizedwork/guitar-shop-pairing-test/README.md

 The shop owner finds the monospaced console reports to be dull and unappealing.
 They would like an HTML report to be generated instead.

-Add the ability to generate an HTML report.
+Add the ability to generate an HTML report and write it to a file.
 Bonus points if you can make it easy on the eye!